 We have more in common with each other than the differences we think we have.
 Once we focus on what’s common; respect for life, dignity, beliefs and values, we can work together to solve some of the major issues that are affecting our world, as well as the world our children will inherit.
 Together we are stronger!

 Khatri’s strong passion for empowering and amplifying the voice of Muslim women led her to shift focus from operations management to communications and non-profit management.
-Currently, she heads the Communications Department of the Islamic Society of North America (ISNA).
-Khatri is also the Editorial Assistant for Islamic Horizons, ISNA’s flagship publication.
-She serves on the Board of Directors of the Center for Cooperation as the ISNA Representative and on the Executive Committee of the Muslim Alliance of Indiana Board of Directors.
+She is the communications and e-philanthropy specialist at St. Vincent Hospital Foundation, and serves on the Executive Committee of the Muslim Alliance of Indiana Board of Directors.

 After completing my undergraduate education in biochemistry and religious studies at Willamette University in Salem, OR, I moved to New Jersey to teach science at Malcolm X Shabazz High School in Newark Public.
 I was a member of Teach For America’s Newark Corps and taught for three years.
 Following teaching I got my Masters of Divinity at Yale Divinity School and explored various avenues of faith leadership, including hospital and university chaplaincy.
 After graduation, I was ordained in the United Church of Christ and served as the Earl Hall Religious Life Fellow in the Office of the University Chaplain at Columbia University, engaging interfaith programming, pastoral care, and various aspects of chaplaincy.
 Upon completing this fellowship, I came to Butler University as the director for the Center for Faith and Vocation.
 My background has roots in the intersection of science and faith, I have experience in teaching and community work, I identify as a chaplain, and love to hike, climb, backpack, ski and generally be outside!